ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md

 ---
-description: Starting in iOS 9.2, deep linking is no longer supported.
-You must use Universal Links (iOS) and App Links (Android) for deep linking into your app or website.
+description: Universal Links (iOS) and App Links (Android) allow you to connect to deep links in your iOS or Android apps.
 keywords: mobile
-seo-description: Starting in iOS 9.2, deep linking is no longer supported.
-You must use Universal Links (iOS) and App Links (Android) for deep linking into your app or website.
+seo-description: Universal Links (iOS) and App Links (Android) allow you to connect to deep links in your iOS or Android apps.
 seo-title: Apple Universal Links and Android App Links
 solution: Marketing Cloud,Analytics
 title: Apple Universal Links and Android App Links